-Student activities also sponsor the Student Government Association ($\Sigma\Gamma A$), which is instrumental in planning and coordinating many campus events.
-The $\Sigma\Gamma A$ is structured to represent students' interests to the administration of Navarro College.
-The $\Sigma\Gamma A$ meets every Monday at 4:30 p.m. in the Waller classroom building, room 204.
-The meetings are open to all Navarro College students.
+Student activities also sponsor the Student Government Association, which is instrumental in planning and coordinating many campus events.
+The group is structured to represent students' interests to the administration of Navarro College.
+The group meets every Monday at 4:30 p.m. in the Student Government Office located in Gibson Hall.
+These meetings are open to all Navarro College students.
 The Student Activities Office coordinates and regulates all student activities.